Fb1107/Android/README.md

 # Android
 this is a Android test Resp
-changed something in local, commit test;
+changed some134al, commit test;
+changed sth. in dev